When is the best time to take vitamins to maximize their effectiveness? Find out the answer to this and more below.

 It’s important to take caution, though, should you decide to include vitamins in your daily routine.
 In some instances, they may cause side effects when combined with over-the-counter or prescription drugs.

 Taking too many vitamins may also result in other health consequences.
-For example, vitamin C at high intakes may cause gastrointestinal upset, nausea, diarrhea, and abdominal cramps.
+For example, vitamin C at high intakes may cause:

 Experts also warn pregnant women to be cautious when choosing vitamins and other supplements.
 High levels of vitamin A, for instance, may cause congenital defects.

 The best way to get vitamins and minerals is through your diet.
-They recommend adding nutrient-dense foods to your regular nutrition such as green leafy vegetables, fruits, and low-fat meats.
+They recommend adding nutrient-dense foods to your regular nutrition such as:

 However, some still believe that vitamins help to fill the nutritional gaps in an unbalanced diet.
 If you are taking regular prescription medications or over-the-counter drugs, though, it is best to consult your doctor before taking supplements.